openconfig/featureprofiles/feature/gribi/vrf_policy_driven_te/README.md

 ```

 *   Install a BGP route resolved by ISIS in default VRF to rout traffic out of DUT port-8.

+*   Install an 0/0 static route in ENCAP_VRF_A and ENCAP_VRF_B pointing to the DEFAULT VRF.

 ## Procedure